germangar/whook/README.md

 ### TELEGRAM ADMIN ALERTS ###

 You can set up a telegram bot **to receive a notification when an order fails to be placed**.
 For doing this you need to create a telegram bot and open a chat with it.
 I'm not covering this part.
-There are tutorials online and it's a simple proccess.
+There are tutorials online (or ask chatGPT as I did). t's a simple proccess.

 The first thing to do on our side is to install the python telegram bot module with '**pip install python-telegram-bot==13.7**'.
 It must be version 13.7.
 Other versions won't be accepted<br><br>
 **Notice: If you aren't going to use the telegram alerts there's no need to install this module**.<br><br>